Welcome to our Tips Page!

 Maybe you've been watching someone else working on their computer, or you saw something on TV, or maybe you are just wondering if there is an easier way.
-Microsoft understands that eveyone is different and they've built their operating system and programs understanding these differences.
-To accomodate for these differences, they've made many different ways to do things on a computer.
+Microsoft understands that everyone is different and they've built their operating system and programs understanding these differences.
+To accommodate for these differences, they've made many different ways to do things on a computer.
 Some of these methods are listed below.
 Many of these are simply just time-savers designed to save you time while working on a computer.
 Enjoy these tips and if you have ideas or requests for other tips, please visit our Contact Us page and submit your idea.

 Tip #1 - Right - Clicking

-Right-Click Y'all.
-Try this for fun.
-If you don't use the right-click button on your mouse very often, try it.
+Try it, almost anywhere.
+If you don't use the right-click button on your mouse very often, you should try it.
 You'll usually notice a menu open with more options.
 You can right-click to copy something, paste something, and much more.
-You can do this when you highlight text, you can right-click on buttons, pictures, etc. Also, try holding down the "Shift" key when you right-click.
-You'll see a few more options that aren't normally there.
-Have fun and right-click!!
+You can do this when you highlight text, you can right-click on buttons,

 Tip #2 - Forwarding Email Properly